 It’s worth getting your levels checked and supplementing with it if you’re low.

 Vitamin D levels above 40 ng/mL (100 nmol/L) reduce the risk of cognitive impairment, and low vitamin D levels are linked to higher risk of dementia (20).

-Using a bright light device (like this one) and getting enough sunlight can also help you with brain fog as they decrease inflammation (52).
+Using a Vitamin D lamp and getting enough sunlight can also help you with brain fog as they decrease inflammation (52).

 Acetyl-L-Carnitine (ALCAR) is a neuroprotective and cognitive-enhancing amino acid.